OpenDrift/opendrift/docs/source/theory/specification.rst

 Specifications and background requirements
 ===========================================

-**The goal is to develop a generic, open source trajectory model for any kind of particles (Lagrangian Elements) drifting in the ocean (or even in atmosphere).**
+**OpenDrift is designed to be a generic, open source trajectory model for any kind of particles (Lagrangian Elements) drifting in the ocean (or even in atmosphere).**

-Some desired features are:
+Some design criteria are:

 * **Modular**